-- Be able to articulate a broad set of chemical knowledge concerning the fundamentals in organic chemistry. - Explain electron delocalization and its effect on stability and reactivity.
+- Be able to articulate a broad set of chemical knowledge concerning the fundamentals in organic chemistry. - Summarize the concepts and results of their laboratory experiments through effective writing and oral communication skills. - Explain electron delocalization and its effect on stability and reactivity.